 If you don’t follow this recipe 100%, there is still a good chance that it will turn out delicious.
 These are the steps that I recommend that you take to make this dessert.
 The recipe that follows is an abbreviated version.

 Step 2.
-Dump the cake mix into a 9×13 baking dish and spread it around.
+Dump the cake mix into a 9×13 casserole dish and spread it around.

 Step 3.
 Sprinkle fresh blueberries over the top of the cake mix.
-If your berries are on the tart side, sprinkle 2 to 4 tablespoons of sugar on top.
+If your berries are on the tart side, sprinkle 2 to 4 tablespoons of sugar on top of the blueberries.
 If they are really sweet, feel free to omit the sugar.

 Step 4.
 Pour water over the blueberries and use a spoon or spatula to help the water soak through the cake mix.